Minitex/elm-chrome-ext/README.md

 ### Overall Changes
 To change the name and/or description of the extension, edit the relevant declarations in manifest.json.

-You will also need to create derivatives of the extension logo at the following sizes (in pixels):
+You will also need to create derivatives - in PNG format only - of the extension logo at the following sizes (in pixels):

 * 16 x 16
 * 32 x 32